reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

-## Create a mobile app with React and Reapp
+## Make a mobile app now with React and Reapp

 ![](assets/reapp.png)